-Developed and funded by Bay of Plenty Regional Council, the Bay of Connections also received funding from NZTE.
+Developed and funded by Bay of Plenty Regional Council, Bay of Connections also received initial funding from New Zealand Trade and Enterprise (NZTE).

-Over the ensuing ten years, Bay of Connections developed regional strategies and action plans, and has served as a voice to increase interest and investment by central government.
+Over the ensuing ten years, Bay of Connections developed a number of regional strategies and action plans, and has served as a voice to increase interest and investment by central government.

 A major turning point for regional economic development came in 2017 with the new coalition government’s launch of the $3 billion Provincial Growth Fund (PGF).
-The PGF has enabled regions across New Zealand, including those in the wider Bay of Plenty, to directly unlock exciting growth opportunities and has changed the landscape of regional economic development.
+The PGF enabled regions across New Zealand, including those in the wider Bay of Plenty, to directly unlock growth opportunities and support regional economic development.

-Examples of PGF funding for the wider Bay of Plenty region include support for the Lakefront and Whakarewarewa Forest developments in Rotorua, the Opotiki Harbour development in Eastern Bay of Plenty, the Taupō Airport upgrade and funding for the Rangiuru Business Park that will provide a vital link between the eastern and western Bay of Plenty.
+Examples of PGF funding for the wider Bay of Plenty region include support for the Lakefront and Whakarewarewa Forest developments in Rotorua, the Ōpōtiki Harbour development in Eastern Bay of Plenty, the Taupō Airport upgrade, funding for the Rangiuru Business Park, and the Kawerau container terminal which helps ensure effective freight transport to and from the Port of Tauranga.

 This led to a set of recommendations regarding the future and focus of Bay of Connections, which were approved by the Bay of Plenty Regional Council in mid-2019.